 - Design a program with specific deliverables for each step of the implementation, from research and acquisition to installation and performance monitoring.

-#2 Be careful with data migration and disruption of operations
+#2 Be careful with data migration and operations’ disruption

-To ensure that the integrity of your data is maintained within the new system, you need to start the process of cleaning and correcting the information well in advance.
+To ensure that the integrity of your data is maintained within the new system and the success of the software implementation, you need to start the process of cleaning and correcting the information well in advance.
 Ideally, your data should be properly organized and stored long before the implementation process begins.

 Another factor to take into consideration is the interruption of ongoing operations.